grindytech/openmark-docs/about-openmark/knowlegde/what-is-wrap-token.md

-# What is Wrap?
+---

-## What Are Wrapped Tokens?
+description: 'A wrapped token is simply an ERC-20 version of a native token.
+For example, WETH (Wrapped Ether) is a wrapped version of Ethereum, designed to be exchanged 1:1 with ETH.'

-A wrapped token is simply an ERC-20 version of a native token.
-For example, WETH (Wrapped Ether) is a wrapped version of Ethereum, designed to be exchanged 1:1 with ETH.
+---

 ## Why Do We Need Wrapped Tokens?